CraneStation/wasmtime-wasi/docs/Capabilities.md

 ## Unforgeable references.

-One of the key words we want to emphasize is that capabilities are *unforgeable*.
+One of the key words that describes capabilities is *unforgeable*.

 A pointer in C is forgeable, because untrusted code could cast an integer to a pointer, thus *forging* access to whatever that pointer value points to.

-MVP WebAssembly doesn't have unforgeable types, but what we can do instead is just use integer values which are indices into a table that's held outside the reach of untrusted code.
+MVP WebAssembly doesn't have unforgeable references, but what we can do instead is just use integer values which are indices into a table that's held outside the reach of untrusted code.
 The indices themselves are forgeable, but ultimately the table is the thing which holds the actual capabilities, and